The Psychological Impact of Urinary Incontinence

 More often than not, a significant fear for those with urinary incontinence is experiencing rejection by one’s peers.
 Not being able to control your bladder is something some people see as comedic, in part because of films and TV shows throughout the years.
 While this is a frequently joked-about issue, it doesn’t change the fact that being made fun of in real life for a medical condition is degrading.

-On top of that, using incontinence briefs is another factor that can concern those who need them.
+On top of that, using incontinence briefs or pull-ups is another factor that can concern those who need them.
 Though most incontinence products aren’t visible to others, the anxiety regarding whether the product is visible can really take a toll on a person.

 Many people keep this problem secret for these reasons, leading to further stress that may even lead someone to avoid receiving a diagnosis and care.
 This avoidance isn’t physically or mentally good for the well-being of the person dealing with the condition.